21602160/ali/README.md

-- 👋 Hi, I’m @usman
+- 👋 Hi, we welcome you to the world of new power
-- 👀 I’m interested in learning hacking
+- 👀 I’m from india
-- 🌱 I’m currently learning hacking
+- 🌱 I’m currently learning how to use youtube
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mr.beast
-- 📫 How to reach me instagram @usman.1.0
+- 📫 How to reach me : through this app
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: im changing my self

 <!---
 21602160/21602160 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-instagram @usman.1.0
-in love
+enter your email :
+password :